freenas/freenas-docs/userguide/tasks.rst

    +-------------------+-----------------------------+---------------------------------------------------------------------------------------------------------+

-Created cron jobs will be listed in :guilabel:`View Cron Jobs`.
-Highlight a cron job entry to display buttons to :guilabel:`Edit`, :guilabel:`Delete`, or :guilabel:`Run Now`.
+Cron jobs are shown in :guilabel:`View Cron Jobs`.
+Highlight a cron job entry to display buttons to :guilabel:`Edit`, guilabel:`Delete`, or :guilabel:`Run Now`.

 .. note:: :literal:`%` symbols are automatically escaped and should not be prefixed with backslashes.
 For example, use